xinitrc/xinitrc.de/blog/2013-11-14-Where-in-the-world-is.md

 ~~~

 This script is run every 5 minutes via a cronjob on my server and it's
-output is piped to a file in the folder served by the webserver.
+output is piped to a file in the folder served by the web server.

 Since the file is already JSON, and provides <span